 Gold Coast Desalination Plant

-As a climate-resilient source of water, the plant supplies drinking water to the SEQ Water Grid, and ramps up supply in times of flood or drought, or when conventional water treatment plants are offline.
+As a climate-resilient source of water, the Desalination Plant supplies drinking water to the SEQ water grid, and ramps up supply in times of flood or drought, or when conventional water treatment plants are offline.

 It uses an advanced technology called reverse osmosis to remove the salt and the plant can supply around 133 million litres of water a day - that's equivalent to more than 50 Olympic swimming pools.